mahmadza/stap-seq/README.md

 # stap_seq
-Core softwares to process STAP-seq raw sequence reads
+Core softwares to process STAP-seq raw sequence reads.

 This repository contains the typical software that I wrote for analyses for the paper Arnold et al., Nature Biotechnology 2017.
 This repository is in no way comprehensive set of the necessary software for STAP-seq analyses.